Become a member or subscribe to our newsletter

 Slow Food Festival 2024

-Slow Food Festival features autumn harvest, local flavors, and food crafts from Uusimaa and Southwest Finland.
-At the festival, you can taste, stock your pantry, meet food producers, attend lectures on food culture, have lunch in the Slow Food Court, and stroll around the Fiskars Village.
+Slow Food Festival features autumn harvest, local flavors, and food crafts.
+At the festival, you can taste, stock your pantry, meet food producers, and stroll around Billnäs Ironworks.

-The Slow Food Festival will be held in 2024 for the 13th time, attracting thousands of visitors every year.
-Follow the news feed (mostly in Swedish and Finnish) and our social channels for updates on the festival, the program, and the vendors.
+Slow Food Festival is held for the 14th time in 2025, attracting thousands of visitors every year.
+Follow the news feed and our social channels for updates on the festival, the program, and the vendors.

 Admission Fee